 Tina Brown, editor of The Daily Beast and Newsweek, checks in again with the recommended-reading feature that Morning Edition likes to call Word of Mouth.

-This month, Brown selects a book and pair of articles that take us through life — from creating it and raising children, to growing up an only child, to a writer's reflections on his battle with cancer.
+This month, Brown selects a book and a pair of articles that take us through life — from creating it and raising children to growing up an only child to a writer's reflections on his battle with cancer.

 A Mother's 'Anti-Romantic Child'

 Brown's first choice is a memoir by Priscilla Gilman — a Daily Beast contributor, former English professor and mother of a child who turned out not to be what she expected.

 "Gilman was an academic," Brown tells NPR's Steve Inskeep.
 "She was teaching classes on Wordsworth, and she'd always had this fantasy, as all mothers do, of the kind of child that she would have who would be absolutely like herself."